-Welcome to the OCISD Health page.
-Our goal at Ore City is to provide the best care for our students and staff, which includes a high-quality comprehensive school health program that ensures healthy bodies and minds.
-Please view the attachments below for information on various health topics.
-If you have any questions or concerns, please call 903-968-3300 ext.
-3219.
+Our goal at Ore City is to provide the best health care for our students and staff, which includes a high-quality comprehensive school health program that ensures healthy bodies and minds.
+Please view the attachments and/or links below for information on various health topics.
+If you have any questions or concerns, please do not hesitate to call us at 903-968-3300 ext.
+1217.

 REMEMBER, the best way to fight FLU is to get the FLU SHOT!
 For more information about flu and the flu shot, visit: http://www.texasflu.org/

 FENTANYL FACTS: https://www.cdc.gov/stopoverdose/fentanyl/index.html

 A parental guide to substance abuse and a teen bullying guide:

 SHAC Meeting Recordings

 How is Ore City ISD protecting against COVID-19, flu, and other viruses?

 - OCISD is educating our staff and students on healthy practices, such as hand washing, use of hand sanitizers, and proper cough etiquette